KC-85/Joystick_Journalist/README.md

 - A full list of [Features](#features) can be viewed in detail below.

 ##### Content Requirements
-- Blog post management (create, update, delete, and preview).
+- Game and review management (create, read, update and delete).
-- Comment moderation and management tools.
+- Review approval management tools.
-- User account features (register, log in, edit/delete comments).
+- User account features (register, log in, edit/delete their own game and review additions).
 - Notification system for comment approval status.
 - 404 error page for lost users.

 #### 3. Structure Plane
 ##### Information Architecture
 - **Navigation Menu**:
-  - Links to Home, Blog Posts, Login/Register, and Dashboard (for blog owners).
+  - Links to Home, Add review, View reviews, Login/Register, and Dashboard (for site owners).
 - **Hierarchy**:
-  - Blog content displayed prominently for easy browsing.
+  - Site content displayed prominently for easy browsing.
-  - Clear call-to-action buttons for account creation and engagement (e.g., commenting).
+  - Clear Hero Section and call-to-action buttons for account creation.

 ##### User Flow
-1. Guest users browse blog content → read posts and see commenter names.
+1. Guest users see hero section with a call-to-action button, encouraging them to register for an account.
-2. Guest users register for an account → log in to leave comments.
+2. Guest users register for an account → log in to add games and/or reviews.
-3. Registered users leave comments → receive a pending approval notification.
+3. Registered users leave reviews → receive a pending approval notification.
-4. Blog owners create, update, and manage posts → moderate comments.
+4. Site owners manage review approval.
-5. Blog owners approve or reject comments → manage user interactions.
+5. Site owners approve or reject reviews.

 #### 4. Skeleton Plane
 ##### Wireframe Suggestions